harvestinghappiness/harvestinghappiness.github.io/_posts/2016-07-05-A-Week-In-Guatemala.md

 We served up 3 meals a day (as has been happening since the beginning).
 We also delivered fresh meals to those that were not well enough to walk to the house where food is served.

-{% include figure.html src="blog-07-05-16/food.jpg" size="half" side="right" caption="A traditional meal served at Cosechando Felicidad one night" %}
+{% include figure.html src="blog-07-05-16/food.jpg" size="half" side="" caption="A traditional meal served at Cosechando Felicidad one night" %}

 Inbetween those things we delivered medications that were bought for people that did not have the means to afford them, and accompanied people to doctor's visits.
 Overall there wasn't a dull moment while I was there.